osenan/cliqueMS/cran-comments.md

 Changed "\dontrun" for "\donttest".
 Added CITATION.
 Modified DESCRIPTION, including adding a reference
 (current reference is a conference, an article has been submitted and is under peer reviewing process).

+### round 4

+Spelling correction in DESCRIPTION